dnelson/temet/docs/index.rst

-tenet toolkit: documentation
+temet toolkit: documentation
 ============================

-Welcome to the documentation for **tenet**, a python toolkit for the execution, analysis, and visualization of numerical simulations.
+Welcome to the documentation for **temet**, a python toolkit for the execution, analysis, and visualization of numerical simulations.
 Specifically, hydrodynamical simulations run with the `AREPO <https://wwwmpa.mpa-garching.mpg.de/~volker/arepo/>`_ moving mesh code, as well as codes producing similarly structured outputs including